The Tampa Bay Rays are not the only ones who call Tropicana Field their home.

 Many of those events would have brought visitors — and their tourism dollars — to Pinellas County.

-Visit St. Pete-Clearwater spokesperson Jason Latimer told the Tampa Bay Times that the Savannah Bananas and the Gasparilla Classic were estimated to each have an economic impact of $10 million.
+Visit St. Pete-Clearwater spokesperson Jason Latimer told the Tampa Bay Times that the Savannah Bananas and Gasparilla Classic were estimated to each have an economic impact of $10 million.

-Some events plan to stay within Pinellas County, while others aren't relocating far, which local officials will help offset some of the loss.
+Some events plan to stay within Pinellas County, while others aren't relocating far, which local officials said will help offset some of the loss.

 But a number of schools in the northern part of the county are moving to the Yuengling Center on the University of South Florida Tampa campus, the Times reported.